 Payment of course fees must be made in full at the time of enrolment each semester.
 Unfortunately, part payments cannot be made.

 Payment can be made using a Visa or Mastercard credit card or debit card.
-You will receive immediate confirmation of fee payment via email.
+After you pay online, a payment receipt will be emailed to you.
+This receipt is not confirmation of enrolment.

-Please note that completion of the online enrolment form does not confirm enrolment and should your application not be correct, your enrolment will not be processed.
+Please note that completion of the online enrolment form does not confirm enrolment and should your subject selections not be permissible, your enrolment will not be processed.